 Library Services offers a range of services to help all students get the best from the library collections:

-- You can renew items up to 10 times unless they are reserved by someone else.
+- When you borrow items, we will automatically renew them up to 10 times unless they are reserved by someone else.

 - You can reserve items from any UAL library and pick them up at the library that is most convenient for you.